 Heddings earned a bachelor’s degree in political science, a bachelor’s degree in history and his J.D. from the University of Missouri.
 For the last three years, he served as an assistant prosecuting attorney and then chief prosecutor for the White Collar and Public Corruption Unit in the Jackson County, Mo., Prosecutor’s Office in Kansas City, Mo.
 As a prosecutor, Heddings handled a wide variety of cases including homicide, sex crimes and other violent crimes.
 Prior to that, he served as legal counsel to the Missouri Department of Corrections and assistant legal counsel to former Missouri Governor Jeremiah W. (Jay) Nixon.

 “I am honored to join WVU and continue my work ensuring honesty, integrity and fairness,” Heddings said.
 “Our office will pursue these ideals utilizing a thorough, fair and educational process that supports students and helps them grow as Mountaineers.
 I look forward to working with our faculty, staff and students to promote these values.”

-Heddings, who is in the Office of Student Conduct and the Division of Student Life, stepped into the director role in late March 2022 and succeeds Azalea Hulbert, who transitioned to a new position as assistant dean of student services at the WVU School of Medicine.
+Heddings, who is in the Office of Student Rights and Responsibilities and the Division of Student Life, stepped into the director role in late March 2022 and succeeds Azalea Hulbert, who transitioned to a new position as assistant dean of student services at the WVU School of Medicine.